-Similarly, initiatives are needed to encourage collaborative innovation between and among universities and industry should be encouraged through new initiatives.
-Such measures contribute to harnessing the intellectual capital of the country’s higher-education system to sustainably and efficiently support Philippine prosperity.
+Similarly, collaborative innovation between and among universities and industry should be encouraged through new initiatives.
+Such measures contribute to harnessing the intellectual capital of the country’s higher education system that will sustainably and efficiently support Philippine prosperity.

-To address these needs, we are leading a five-year effort, funded by the U.S. Agency for International Development, known as STRIDE—Science, Technology, Research and Innovation for Development.
+To address these needs, RTI leads an eight-year effort, funded by the U.S. Agency for International Development, known as STRIDE—Science, Technology, Research and Innovation for Development.

 Using a number of initiatives, STRIDE seeks to

-- Bolster the policy and management capacity of higher-education institutions in science, technology, and innovation
+- bolster policy and management capacity of higher education institutions in science, technology, and innovation

 Building a Foundation to Strengthen the Science, Technology, and Innovation Ecosystem

-By building institutional structures to support and sustain a system where industries become active stakeholders in university research and universities to become market-driven providers, STRIDE is playing an active role in facilitating economic development in the Philippines.
-Along the way, we are helping to build a professional workforce with world-class science and technology research experience, equipping more Filipino graduates and their faculty to readily participate and contribute in a global economy increasingly driven by rapid technological advances.
+By building institutional structures to support and sustain a system where industries become active stakeholders in university research and universities become market-driven providers, STRIDE is playing a dynamic role in facilitating economic development in the Philippines.
+Along the way, STRIDE has helped build a professional workforce with world-class science and technology research experience, equipping more Filipino graduates and their faculty to readily participate and contribute in a global economy increasingly driven by rapid technological advances.